glyh/on_pal/thoughts/compatibility_forever.md

 ```
 mod module_name

-  # this is a shortcut for full following section.
+  # this is a shortcut for all of the following.
   compat yula.1

   syntax yula_syntax.1
   # the above is shortcut for:
   # syntax multiline_string, ufcs, etc

   semantic yula_semantic.1
   # shortcut for:
   semantic first_class_type

+  stdlib yula_std.1
 end

 ```